ibexa/documentation-user/docs/recent_activity/recent_activity.md

 By default, log entries are kept 30 days.

-Log entries are grouped by logical bonds like events, batches, or sessions.
+Log entries are grouped by logical bonds like web requests, events, batches, or sessions.

 ![Activity list](img/4.6_activity_list.png)